Thiebosh/M1_dev_sec/README.md

 # M1 Secure Development : Mobile applications

+<u>**Disclaimer :**</u> the steganography library is from https://github.com/aagarwal1012/Image-Steganography-Library-Android.
+We add it to our project by hand because of gradle import's fails.

 ### Our aswers

 - <b>Explain how you ensure user is the right one starting the app.</b>